-If the incident cannot be resolved at the school level, the principal or designee will request assistance from the district.
+If the incident cannot be resolved at the school level, the principal or designee will request assistance from the HIB Compliance Officer.

 Step 4: Corrective Measures for the Aggressor

 After completion of the investigation, the school or district designee will institute any corrective measures necessary.
 Corrective measures will be instituted as quickly as possible, but in no event more than five (5) school days after contact has been made to the families or guardians regarding the outcome of the investigation.
-Corrective measures that involve student discipline will be implemented according to district policy 3241, Classroom Management, Discipline and Corrective Action.
+Corrective measures that involve student discipline will be implemented according to district policy 3241, Student Discipline.
 If the accused aggressor is appealing the imposition of discipline, the district may be prevented by due process considerations or a lawful order from imposing the discipline until the appeal process is concluded.